migillett/Batch-Convert/README.md

  A Docker container using [Python3](https://www.python.org/downloads/) and [ffmpeg](https://ffmpeg.org/download.html) to create a watch folder to convert media files to M4V.
 This script uses the python library [schedule](https://schedule.readthedocs.io/en/stable/index.html) to scan a folder every x minutes for new files.

 ## Running Locally
+First, pull down this GitHub repository using `git clone https://github.com/migillett/Batch-Convert.git` and move into the directory.

-Make sure you install [Docker Compose](https://docs.docker.com/compose/install/) in order to run this container.
-Before starting the container, make sure to modify the `docker-compose.yml` file to meet your requirements.
+Make sure you install [Docker Compose](https://docs.docker.com/compose/install/) to run this container.
+You'll want tomodify the `docker-compose.yml` file to meet your requirements.
 Here's an example:

 ```
 version: "3"